 Concentrated Mineral Supplements

-Instead, nutritionists recommend feeding a concentrated vitamin and mineral supplement with fewer fillers and higher levels of nutrient fortification.
-Concentrated mineral supplements will have a feeding rate between 120 – 200 grams per day.
+For horses on a forage-based diet or horses receiving low levels of concentrated grains, nutritionists recommend feeding a concentrated vitamin and mineral supplement with fewer fillers and higher levels of nutrient fortification.
+Concentrated mineral supplements have a feeding rate between 30 – 200 grams per day.

 In addition to supplying your horse with adequate levels of required nutrients, it’s also important to pay attention to the ratios between certain nutrients, such as the calcium to phosphorus ratio and the zinc-copper-iron ratio.